MarcosMasip/laptop-shop-full-stack-web-app-self-contained/README.md

 - CORS errors: CORS allows `http://localhost:4200` by default (see `backend/src/main/java/com/hklapstore/backend/config/CORSConfig.java`).
 If you change the frontend port, update that allowed origin.
 - Login 401/403: Ensure you registered the user and that the backend startup logs didn’t show DB connection errors.
 The login endpoint is `/api/v1/user/login`.
 - Database connection errors: Confirm MySQL is running and the `SPRING_DATASOURCE_*` values match your setup.
+ - After pulling code updates: Restart both backend and frontend to pick up changes.
+If the browser still fails to authenticate, clear `localStorage` to remove any stale JWT: open DevTools Console and run `localStorage.clear()`.

 ## What this repo is for